Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-04-05-Tutorial_Of_Numpy.md

 \end{bmatrix}\ ,So\ that\ \vec v^T\cdot\vec w\ =\ 219(9*11+10*12)
 $$

-If you make the above dot product of two vector with numpy
+If you make the above dot product of two vector with numpy.

 ```python